 Mr. ROBERT plant’s moose knuckle was trailblazing.
 Dinosaur rock arenas across the world shone their spotlights on the Hammers of the Gods in the newkyooler dusk and you can inspect it all in the archival footage.

 Sometimes watching something on repeat- til it becomes static between stations or like watching your toenails grow- is comforting.
 Sometimes, it makes me want to implode sucking the world into prolapse with me.
 Can I tell you that I hate Lord of the Rings?
 I would rather watch the original Tomorrow People when moose knuckle for men was a thing.
-Seventies media is full of titty-lating bulges, camel-toe and nubbins, but, here in 2022, following the tracks of two young hobbits, I find myself thrice bored and homicidal towards little people and homosexual wizards [because Potter’s got em, too].
+Seventies media is full of titty-lating bulges, camel-toe and nubbins, but, here in 2022, following the tracks of two young hobbits, I find myself thrice bored and homicidal towards little people and homosexual wizards [because Potter’s got them, too].
 It isn’t fair, I know.
 Leave all that, all the fair things in life- as well as the remains any tiny, vagabond hairy fairies- to Mr. ROBERT plant.